btk/pre-require/README.md

 let pngs = Assets.format("png");
 ~~~

-For a full list of methods and useage see the api reference
+For a full list of methods and usage see the API reference

 ~~~
 pre-require -h
 ~~~

 **NOTE:** Be careful that file extension dot (.) is changed into underscore ( _ ).
-Also if your assetfile has hyphen (-), it will be also turn into underscore.
+Also if your asset file has hyphen (-), it will automatically be transformed into an underscore.

-You can use this module with any file that require() supports; image files (png, jpg, svg, etc), json files or even some extreme cases, javascript files.
+You can use this module with any file that require() supports; image files (png, jpg, svg, etc), json files or, even in some extreme cases, Javascript files.

 **NOTE:** There is a lot to do, for example;
 - Built-in asset search
 - Choosing the type of the asset that  (eg: regex folder parameter)
 - Adding -h info. (done)